By: Gregg Zeff

 When civil rights are violated, taking prompt and informed action is essential.
 Here’s what to do:

-• Seek Legal Advice: Contact a civil rights attorney to understand your legal options.
+- Consult a Civil Rights Lawyer: Seek legal advice to understand your rights.
 They can help you determine if the violation warrants legal action and guide you through the process.

 Taking action not only seeks justice for yourself but also helps prevent future violations against others.